The Tomorrow Show: The Charles Manson interview

 In an effort to attract more viewers, NBC turned to spectacle television.
 On Friday, June 12, 1981, as a special edition of Tomorrow Coast to Coast, a 53-minute edit of Snyder's prison interview with mass murderer Charles Manson aired, reportedly secured by Ailes via a "US$10,000-consultation fee" paid to Manson's former prison buddy Nuel Emmons who had been looking to monetize his access to Manson in addition to seeking a publisher for his book on the convicted murderer.
 Recorded six days earlier on June 6 at the California Medical Facility in Vacaville where he was being incarcerated, Manson was by turns quietly mesmerizing and disturbingly manic, suddenly getting a wild look in his eyes and spouting wild notions at Snyder before temporarily returning to a calm demeanor.
-In keeping with the singular event nature of the broadcast, the day before the interview was set to air, NBC organized a special screening for journalists followed by press conference where the show's host Snyder and executive producer Ailes took questions from the thirty gathered reporters.
-Snyder stated on the occasion that "interviews with Charles Manson don't grow on trees, I was there when the tree opened up" while adding that "there's not one person in this room who wouldn't have done this interview".
-The host further revealed that the interview was edited to "eliminate many repetitions due to Manson's tendency to wander in conversation".
+In keeping with the singular event nature of the broadcast, the day before the interview was set to air, NBC organized a special screening for journalists followed by a press conference where Snyder and Ailes took questions from the thirty gathered reporters.
+Snyder stated on the occasion that "interviews with Charles Manson don't grow on trees, I was there when the tree opened up," while adding that "there's not one person in this room who wouldn't have done this interview."
+The host further revealed that the interview was edited to "eliminate many repetitions due to Manson's tendency to wander in conversation."

-Though it brought the show a huge ratings number (22.2 million viewers instead of its customary 6.9), Snyder would eventually publicly voice his reservations about the appearance, expressing in a later interview that it "established absolutely nothing, other than what was already well known—that Manson is a nutcase".
+Though it brought the show a huge ratings number (22.2 million viewers instead of its customary 6.9), Snyder would eventually publicly voice his reservations about the appearance, expressing in a later interview that it "established absolutely nothing, other than what was already well known—that Manson is a nutcase."

 Decades later, in spring 2017, in the wake of Roger Ailes' resignation from Fox News amid allegations of sexual harassment, a Hollywood production company announced development of a film project about the events surrounding Manson's 1981 interview on Tomorrow Coast to Coast.